honeylouluzon/Agentic-World/README.md

 - **Capability** → Applied by the runtime (*how it runs*).
 - **Role** → Assigned in the flow (*where it fits*).

-This **separation of concerns** keeps agents lightweight and reusable, while allowing the AgentOS and flows to adapt their behavior dynamically.

-✅ With this refinement, the **Agent Library** avoids redundancy, provides a clear classification, and aligns with how actual implementation would work.

 ### 2.3 Library Governance App

 The **Library Governance App** serves as the dedicated interface for managing the Agent Library.